MOBIEGMOBIEG

 Main symptoms: Aggression toward people & animals /Destruction of Property / Deceitfulness or Theft /Serious violation of rules

-The disorder is more serious than ODD.
+The disorder is more severe than ODD.
 Children act in anti-social ways, being repeatedly aggressive and cruel to people and animals, vandalizing and stealing the property of others, lying, and violating school and family rules.
 Conduct disorder is only diagnosed in children and youth up to 18 years of age.

 Two other conduct disorders: